mvolkmann/blog/src/warp.md

   This contains options to send app analytics and crash reports to the Warp team to help them improve the product.
   Both options are on by default.

+  The captured telemetry data only contains metadata such as the Warp commands used.
+  It does not contain keystrokes, shell commands entered, or shell command output.

   Click "Close settings and view network logging" to add a shell command in the current pane that displays